AnthonyBloomer/ezflix/README.rst

     optional arguments:
       -h, --help            show this help message and exit --limit [LIMIT]       The number of results to return.
-      --media_player [MEDIA_PLAYER]
+      --minimum_rating [MINIMUM_RATING]
+                            Used to filter movie by a given minimum IMDb rating --media_player [MEDIA_PLAYER]
                             The media player.
       --latest              Play the latest TV episode.